AdobeDocs/campaign-classic.pt-BR/help/interaction/using/integration-via-javascript-client-side.md

    ![](assets/interaction_htmlmode_001.png)

-   Neste exemplo, a chave de identificação é composta por ser baseada no e-mail e no nome do recipient.
+   Neste exemplo, a chave de identificação é composta por ser baseada no e-mail e no nome do destinatário.

-1. Durante a exibição da página da Web, a avaliação do script permite passar a ID do recipient no mecanismo de oferta.
+1. Durante a exibição da página da Web, a avaliação do script permite passar a ID do destinatário no mecanismo de oferta.
 Se a ID for composta, as chaves serão exibidas na mesma sequência usada nas configurações avançadas e separadas por um |.

    No exemplo a seguir, o contato fez logon no site e foi reconhecido durante a chamada do mecanismo do Interaction graças ao e-mail e ao nome.